Colleges by Location

 Student Services

 There are 24-hour emergency phone and alarm devices.
 The dormitory entrances are electronically operated.
-There is a security patrol available 24/7.
-The late-night transport/escort service is available.
+There is a security patrol that operates around the clock.
+Theer is a nighttime transportation/escort service.

-This school has a health clinic with personal/psychological counseling.
-In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of University of Central Florida.
+There is a medical clinic with personal/psychological counseling.
+In addition, other services like Legal Services and Veteran's Affairs are available to the students of University of Central Florida.

-All in all, campus life at University of Central Florida is rich and vibrant and provides everything most students need.
+All in all, campus life at University of Central Florida is rich and vibrant and provides all you need for a comfortable stay.

 Career Services